yangh567/level4-project/timelog.md

 * *1 minute* writing timelog

 ## 2 February 2020 Tuesday
-* *4 hours* start the data generation
+* *4 hours* start the data generation again
 * *1 minute* writing timelog

 ## 3 February 2020 Wednesday
-* *6 hours* finished data generation, and the related sbs graph for each cancer types
+* *6 hours* finished data generation, and the related sbs signature heatmaps for each cancer types

+* *30 minutes* used cancer labels to classify on gene and exam the performance(cancer-classify-gene)
 * *1 minute* writing timelog

 ## 4 February 2020 Thursday
-* *5 hours* working on classification and prediction of gene mutation status
+* *5 hours* working on classification and prediction of gene mutation status (classification-gene-feature-extraction)
 * *1 minute* writing timelog

 ## 5 February 2020 Friday
-* *6 hours* almost finished classification and prediction of gene mutation status
+* *6 hours* almost finished classification and prediction of gene mutation status(classification-gene-feature-extraction)
 * *1 minute* writing timelog

 ## 6 February 2020 Saturday
-* *4 hours* try to improve the classification accuracy
+* *4 hours* try to improve the classification accuracy by performing the feature extracting from the subset of features getting from cancer classification(classification-gene-feature-extraction)
 * *1 minute* writing timelog

 ## 7 February 2020 Sunday